 Originally published: September 2022

-With September upon us, making school lunches is back on the agenda.
-With a little planning and creativity, packing school lunches can be a lot less daunting and can even help your family save money.
-Lunches that include whole grain foods, vegetables and fruits, and protein foods provide the nutrients and energy needed for children to play and enagage at school while also supporting healthy growth and development.
+With back-to-school season in full swing, making school lunches is back on the agenda.
+With a little planning and creativity, packing school lunches can be a lot less daunting and can even help your family save money (a welcomed benefit if you have growing teens at home).
+Lunches that include whole grain foods, vegetables and fruits, and protein foods provide the nutrients and energy needed for teens to grow and develop while also supporting their learning and engagement at school.
 Here are some ideas and tips to help make preparing lunches easier and more affordable.

 Taking the time to plan meals for the week can take the guesswork out of what to make for meals, including lunches.
 Here are some tips for successful meal planning:

-- Make meal planning a family activity.
+- Get your teen involved in meal planning.
 For example, use dinner time to brainstorm meal ideas or to build a grocery list together.
-Involving kids in the meal planning process teaches them life skills such as budgeting, organizing, reading recipes, and writing a grocery list.
+Involving teens in the meal planning process teaches them life skills such as budgeting, organizing, reading and preparing recipes and writing a grocery list.

 - Plan for leftovers.
 Increasing dinner servings so that there are leftovers for lunch is a great way to simplify school lunch prep the next day.